 California law says rape is a crime involving moral turpitude (CIMT).19

-If a non-citizen defendant is convicted of a CIMT, he will be:
+If you are a non-citizen convicted of a CIMT, you will be:

 5. Can a rape conviction be expunged?

-A person convicted of rape can only get an expungement if awarded felony probation.
+If you are convicted of rape, you can only get an expungement if awarded felony probation.

-By law, expungements are prohibited if a defendant receives prison time.
+By law, expungements are prohibited if you receive prison time.
 This is opposed to time in county jail.

 This means that: